Sanjay_Siddhanti

 We block off two business days, Thursday and Friday, for a hackathon.
 To the extent possible, we cancel all meetings and deadlines during this time.
 The easiest way for a hackathon to fail is if everyone feels pressured to do their regular work instead.

-To block this time, we coordinate with all Engineering managers ahead of time to ensure there are no major deadlines during the proposed dates.
+To block this time, we coordinate with all engineering managers ahead of time to ensure there are no major deadlines during the proposed dates.
 We also work with the commercial team to avoid adding new deadlines during the hackathon days.
 Doing so usually requires that someone in management champion the hackathon internally.

 Demo session